aslahy/brick-breaker/readme.txt

 This game was created as a project to learn game development using the Pygame library.
 Special thanks to the Pygame community for their resources and tutorials.

-Enjoy playing Block Breaker!
+Enjoy playing Brick Breaker!
 Feel free to contribute and improve the game as you like.